usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ### &lt;ref> Reference

-A reference, with one or more citations to standards, related documents or other resources
+A reference, with one or more citations to standards, related documents, or other resources

 ### &lt;std> Standard